-Device control settings are programmed at the factory.
+Temperature controller values are programmed at the factory.
 Setpoints can be viewed and changed through the i.C3 monitoring and control system.
-To view temperature setpoints, touch i.C3 APPS, Settings, Device Control Settings.
+To view temperature setpoints, touch Home, i.C3 APPS, Settings.
+Scroll down and touch the button beside Temperature Setpoints to enter the Temperature Controller Programs screen.